-- a.
-Dismissal Following Fall Semester.
-If a student is dismissed following the release of grades for the Fall semester, the student shall withdraw from school and shall receive a full tuition refund for the semester in which the withdrawal occurs. - b.
-Dismissal Following Spring Semester.
-If a student is dismissed following the release of grades for the Spring semester, the student shall be dropped from all courses for the following academic year and shall receive a refund of any tuition paid with respect to the next academic year.
+a.
+Dismissal Following a Semester.
+If a student is dismissed following the release of grades for the Fall, Spring, or Summer semester, and student is enrolled in courses for the next term, the student shall be dropped from all courses for that following semester and shall receive a refund of any tuition paid with respect to the next semester.